 Some people mix using headphones in an attempt to avoid the effects of their room.
 The problem with headphones is that everything sounds too clear and present, making it difficult to find the ideal volume for some tracks.
 When listening through headphones, a lead vocal or solo instrument can be heard very clearly, even if it is quiet, so you'll tend to make it lower in the mix than it should be.
 Likewise, it's difficult to assess the amount of reverb and echo being added electronically when using headphones.

 Note that standing waves and acoustic interference also occur at higher frequencies, such as sustained clarinet or flute tones.
 You can hear the effect and identify the problem frequencies and locations fairly easily by playing sine waves (not too loudly!) through your loudspeakers.
 This is also a good way to assess how important bass traps are for your particular studio and control rooms.
 If you have SoundForge, WaveLab, or a similar audio editor program, it's simple to create sine wave files at different low frequencies for testing.
 Special CDs that contain various tones and pink noise suitable for room testing and analysis are also commonly available.
 To determine the severity of low frequency problems, play different sine waves one at a time through your monitors, and then slowly walk around the room.
 It will be very obvious at which frequencies the peaks and valleys occur, and where they cause the most harm.
 There's no point in playing frequencies below what your speakers can produce cleanly - I suggest 60 Hz, 80 Hz, 100 Hz, and so forth through maybe 200-300 Hz.
-If you have a computer connected to your loudspeakers, you can download the NTI Minirator program, which generates a variety of useful audio test signals.
+If you have a computer connected to your loudspeakers, you can download the NTI Minirator program.
 Top

 Besides helping to flatten the low frequency response, bass traps serve another purpose that is equally important: They reduce the modal ringing that causes some bass notes to sustain longer than others, which harms clarity.
 The ETF 3D "waterfall" graph below shows the modal ringing in my 16'2" by 11'6" by 8' test lab.
 Both graphs show not only the low frequency response (the "back wall" of the graph), but also the bandwidth of each room mode and its decay time.
 As you can see, adding bass traps lowers the Q of modal peaks (widens their bandwidth) and also reduces their decay time.
 When the bandwidth of the modes is widened individual bass notes stick out less than other, adjacent notes.
 This solves the problem commonly known as "one note bass."